 - Avoid large amounts of student debt.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

-- Be your own boss and work toward starting your own successful business.
+- Become your own boss and own your own successful business.

 Is HVAC a Difficult Job?